annalisa144/reverdecer/_posts/2018-12-16-into-the-woods.md

 | [![](/images/los_azufres3_.jpg){:width="95%"}](/images/los_azufres3.jpg) | [![](/images/los_azufres2_.jpg)](/images/los_azufres2.jpg) |

 I will always thank mountains for breaking the rules as we travel through clouds, like when [we hike up our hillsides on the right sort of misty, moody day.](https://reverdecer.annalisagross.com/2018/10/12/what-planet-is-this/)

+Advent turns us to this passage from Luke:
+     As it is written in the book of the words of Isaiah the prophet, saying: “The voice of one crying in the wilderness: ‘Prepare the way of the Lord;  make His paths straight.
+Every valley shall be filled and every mountain and hill shall be brought low; and the crooked shall be made straight and the rough ways shall be made smooth; and all flesh shall see the salvation of God.’ ”
+																																																																															--Luke 3:4-6

+Any day we leave El Terreno on wheels [I wish the rough ways be made smooth](https://reverdecer.annalisagross.com/2018/09/02/la-colina-de-la-muerte/).
+It's a [minor physical assault each trip.](http://reverdecer.annalisagross.com/2018/12/11/time-for-that-bottle-of-wine/) Yet each time we leave El Terreno [on foot I delight](http://reverdecer.annalisagross.com/2018/12/10/flowers-of-mexico/) at the valleys, mountains, hills, and all crookedness.

+This Advent season may I take responsibility for my travels and rejoice in the complex creation we're passing through.